 Clarke’s 46,000-square-foot, three-story science building, the Marie Miske Center for Science Inquiry, provides flexible and modern spaces designed to seamlessly integrate lecture and laboratory.
 Clarke offers a medical school quality gross anatomy laboratory and research-grade chemical instruments.

 Below is a sampling of Biochemistry major classes:

 METABOLISM — Deepen your understanding of metabolic, biosynthetic, and degradation pathways.

-MEDICINAL CHEMISTRY — You’ll gain insight into the chemistry of pharmaceuticals with in-depth explanation on the molecular mechanisms of drug action.
+MEDICINAL CHEMISTRY — You’ll gain insight into the chemistry of pharmaceuticals with an in-depth explanation of the molecular mechanisms of drug action.

 Admission to Clarke University